 D-3-b-iii-(2) Functional consequences: Reporter assays

 Reporter assays that employ either LUC or next generation reporter vectors can provide direct insight to functional relevance of SNVs on target gene.
 GeneCopoeia offers Gaussia-luciferase (GLuc), eGFP,or mCherry based lentiviral or non-viral promoter reporter clones that can serve as efficient tools to study transcription regulation.
 Minimal essential promoter region for each WT target gene will be subcloned from germline DNA using TOPO cloning kit (Invitrogen).
 If patient sample that harbors the mutation is available, we will amplify the corresponding mutant promoter sequence from the genomic DNA of the patient.
 PCR products will be cloned upstream to pGL-3-LUC promoter reporter plasmid or upstream to Gluc vectors.
 For each WT DNA Target gene-promoter plasmid a corresponding MT DNA Target gene-promoter plasmid will be generated using site directed mutagenesis utilizing QuikChange Lightning (Agilent).
 In this way we will have 33 WT promoter plasmids and 33 MT promoter plasmids in both PGL-3 LUC and Gluc background.
 We will utilize a panel of adherent cell lines.
 Cells will be seeded in 6 well plates and transfected with promoter reporter WT and mutant plasmid constructs.
 48 hrs after transfection promoter activity will be measured following manufacturer’s instructions.
-Assay values will be normalized using internal renilla luciferase as control.
+Assay values will be normalized using internal renilla luciferase as a control.